danielna/danielna.github.com/_posts/2013-03-05-kobe-bryant.md

 subtitle: A work ethic story.
 tags: excerpt
 promo_url: /assets/img/2013-03-05_kobe.jpg
-promo_alt: Kobe
+promo_alt: Kobe Bryant going for a dunk
 ---

-So when I include excerpts from other sources, I typically put it into called-out text, but there's too much content to do this here.
+Typically when I include excerpts from other sources I put it into a quote, but there's too much content to do this here.

-<div class="separator">&raquo;&raquo;&raquo;&laquo;&laquo;&laquo;</div>
+The text that follows is the entire excerpt.

+---

 I've been a professional athletic trainer for about 16 years and have been able to work with a range of athletes from the high school to professional level.
 Right now I run in a clinic in Cincinnati and have most recently been training with some players on the Bengals.